Way back in the beginning...

 He hooked up with an acquaintance from England in Chicago, whose name was R. Philip Gormully.

-During the Great Chicago Fire, his modelmaking shop was destroyed, and he was forced to re-enter the optical trade for a while to save money enough to open his modelmaker's practice again.
+During the Great Chicago Fire, his modelmaking shop was destroyed, and he was forced to re-enter the optical trade for a time to generate capital to reopen his modelmaking trade.

 He married Kate Elizabeth Wray in 1874, and began to produce baby carriages as well.
 During the 1870's he marketed a railroad velocipede, a small one-man foot powered vehicle for the railway.
 I have so far been unable to locate a picture of his actual vehicle.
 There are several inventors of these vehicles, and there are several types, but I suspect that it appeared similar to the bicycle-based version.

 In 1878, Jeffery went back to England on vacation, and experienced his first bicycle ride, and in 1879 entered the bicycle manufacturing trade.
 In 1881, he and R. Philip Gormully formed Gormully and Jeffery Manufacturing.
 They called their product the American bicycle, beginning with an ordinary(big front wheel) called the Ideal.
 With the advent of the "safety bicycle", essentially the same design as modern bicycles, the new model was called the Rambler.